Financial Security for Older Americans

 Note: Retirement savings include assets accrued in defined contribution plans, such as 401(k) plans, as well as individual retirement accounts (IRAs).

-Federal agencies—such as the Department of Labor (DOL)—can better help individuals ensure financial security for themselves and their families as they enter their retirement years.
+Policymakers and federal agencies—such as the Department of Labor (DOL)—can better help individuals ensure financial security for themselves and their families as they enter their retirement years.

 For example:

-- DOL requires 401(k) retirement plans to provide participants information on plan and investment fees.
+- DOL requires 401(k) retirement plans to provide information on plan and investment fees to participants.
 Even small fees can significantly reduce retirement savings.
 But almost 40% of participants do not fully understand fee information, and 41% incorrectly believe that they pay no fees.
 DOL could help participants better understand and use fee information by, for example, requiring plans' fee disclosures to include fee benchmarks (an average fee among comparable funds) for comparing investment options.
 DOL could also take steps to provide information about fees' cumulative effects over time.

 - Divorce can be a financial shock that affects retirement security, especially for women.
 While a divorcing spouse can take steps to establish a claim to a portion of their former spouse’s retirement benefits, few do so.
 A legal tool called a Qualified Domestic Relations Order can be used to establish such a claim.
 However, getting an order can be complex and costly, and many aren't approved—largely because the submitted orders lack required information.
-DOL provides some information to help divorcing parties pursue these orders but could do more to make resources available to divorcing parties.
+DOL provides some information to help divorcing parties pursue these orders but could do more to make resources available.